phatspida/alx-pre_course/README.md

-My first readme
+My first readme.
-We are going to be making some changes to this file in here after which we would get all change of the main branches locally
+We are going to be making some changes to this file in here after which we would get all change of the main branches locally.
+Read me Updated.